lidorelya/Real-Time-Market-Data-Analysis-App/README.md

 * Data stream - Apache Kafka
 * Database - MongoDB

-For the purpose of the demonstration, I used a Windows machine as a server and a data server and with a Mac (Linux) machine to run the application.
+For the purpose of the demonstration, I used a Windows machine as a server and a data server and with a Mac (Unix) machine to run the application.

 Below is the diagram of the data flow from the provider to the database and to the client (application), using Kafka and implemented in Python: